operator-framework/olm-docs/content/en/docs/Tasks/validate-package.md

 The [`api`](https://github.com/operator-framework/api) library contains a validation library that is used by operator-framework tooling like `operator-sdk` and `opm` to validate operator bundles.
 For more information on validating via the `operator-sdk` see the [`operator-sdk bundle validate` documentation](https://sdk.operatorframework.io/docs/cli/operator-sdk_bundle_validate/#operator-sdk-bundle-validate).

 The `opm alpha bundle validate` command will validate bundle image from a remote source to determine if its format and content information are accurate.
 The following validators will run by default on every invocation of the command.

- * CSV validator - validates the CSV name and replaces fields.
+- CSV validator - validates the CSV name and replaces fields.
- * CRD validator - validates the CRDs OpenAPI V3 schema.
+- CRD validator - validates the CRDs OpenAPI V3 schema.
- * Bundle validator - validates the bundle format and annotations.yaml file as well as the optional dependencies.yaml file
+- Bundle validator - validates the bundle format and annotations.yaml file as well as the optional dependencies.yaml file.

  For example, `$ opm alpha bundle validate --tag quay.io/test/test-operator:latest --image-builder docker`